-Blue Ridge Partners is recognized as the most experienced, impactful and respected firm that is exclusively focused on helping companies accelerate profitable revenue growth.
-We have worked with hundreds of companies on business model transitions, where we are known for rolling up our sleeves, being focused and pragmatic in our analyses and delivering tangible results that focus on the "how" of execution.
-In our work with over 600 clients worldwide, we have amassed extensive knowledge of the issues that affect revenue performance.
+Blue Ridge Partners is recognized as the most experienced, impactful and respected firm exclusively focused on helping companies accelerate profitable revenue growth.
+We work with mid-sized companies and large corporations where we are known for rolling up our sleeves and delivering tangible results.
+During more than a decade of improving revenue performance at hundreds of companies, we have amassed extensive knowledge of the issues that affect revenue performance.
 For more information visit www.blueridgepartners.com.